 Equipped with modern analytical instrumentation, the various sections of the crime laboratory combine scientific technology with an experienced professional staff.
 The five specialized sections of the crime laboratory identify, analyze, and report on such forms of evidence as DNA, blood spatter, trace materials, chemical compounds, firearms, tool marks, and latent fingerprints.

-In 2015, the Trace Evidence laboratory expanded the scope of their ASCLD/LAB International accreditation to include hair screening for DNA suitability.
-Trace Evidence analysts are also currently training for imprint/impression evidence comparisons (footwear and tire tread examinations), with expected scope expansion in 2016.
+In 2016, the Trace Evidence laboratory expanded the scope of their ASCLD/ LAB International accreditation to include imprint/impression evidence comparisons (footwear and tire tread examinations),